 I wish to record my thanks to staff in all departments for their co-operation in producing the Annual Accounts in accordance with the prescribed timescale.
 In particular the efforts of my own Accountancy Services staff in compiling these accounts in such challenging circumstances are gratefully acknowledged.

-Margaret McCrossan CPFA Head of Accountancy (Chief Financial Officer) Councillor Owen O'Donnell Leader of the Council
+Councillor Owen O'Donnell Leader of the Council

 Lorraine McMillan Chief Executive

 Statement of Responsibilities